 Category No. 1: Acquisition of supplies and other nonexpendable items

-On April 20, 2018, AREA issued a second request for applications for these grants, which fund laboratory and field supplies, nonexpendable items and tools to enhance the capacity of qualified individuals to conduct research or deliver improved course content related to agricultural research and education in Haiti.
-Award amounts up to $4,000 USD.
+AREA issued two requests for applications for these grants to fund laboratory and field supplies, nonexpendable items and tools to enhance the capacity of qualified individuals to conduct research or deliver improved course content related to agricultural research and education in Haiti.
+Seven Haitian researchers and education professionals received awards of up to $4,000.

 Category No. 2: Individual research

-These grants support individual researchers from the higher education agricultural institutions, Center for Research and Agricultural Documentation (CRDA) and other technical branches of the Ministry of Agriculture and the Rural Centers for Sustainable Development (CRDDs).
-Award amount up to $8,000 USD.
+These grants supported individual researchers from the higher education agricultural institutions, Center for Research and Agricultural Documentation (CRDA) and other technical branches of the Ministry of Agriculture and the Rural Centers for Sustainable Development (CRDDs).
+Award amounts were up to $8,000 USD.

 Category No. 3: Collaborative research

-These grants fund interdisciplinary teams of researchers to conduct collaborative research projects that incorporate a systems approach to address a research topic within our defined priority areas.
+These grants funded interdisciplinary teams of researchers to conduct collaborative research projects that incorporate a systems approach to address a research topic within our defined priority areas.
 Private sector partners could be members of the collaborative project but they could not lead a project.
-Award amount up to $20,000 USD.
+Awards weree up to $20,000 USD.